Otago-Computing-Students-Society/FoosballGeneticLearning/README.md

 This project is an attempt to build a genetic learning model around a simulated foosball table.
 We aim to train initially random agents into component foosball players using nothing more than repeated matches against one another.

+If you want to join this project, or just ask questions, feel free to email the members involved!

+- Hayden McAlister: mcaha814@student.otago.ac.nz

+#### Planning

 Right now we are in the very early planning stages - ensuring everyone is on the same page before starting implementations.

 Among the specifics yet to be determined: